 Geothermal System Repair Service

 Geothermal heating uses heat stored below ground to power your heating and cooling systems.
 The system includes a heat pump connected to an energy source under the ground (usually about four to six feet deep) connected to an indoor air handling unit.
 The indoor unit then moves the heated or cooled air throughout your home.
 Like traditional HVAC systems, geothermal heat systems may encounter occasional problems that require troubleshooting.
 For most repairs, a trained professional should be consulted.
-Contact Hurlburt Heating, AC & Plumbing at (715) 283-4422 today to get your geothermal heat pump repaired!
+Contact Hurlburt at (715) 283-4422 today to get your geothermal heat pump repaired!

 Geothermal Heat Pump Maintenance

 To extend the life of your geothermal heat pump system, regular checkups are advised.
-This will include cleaning filters, coils and condensate traps.
-For the advised maintenance timeline, consult your owner’s manual and schedule appointments with your local Hurlburt Comfort Specialist as needed.
+This will include cleaning filters, coils, and condensate traps.
+For the advised maintenance timeline, consult your owner’s manual and schedule appointments with your local Hurlburt Specialist as needed.
 Having your heat pump regularly inspected and serviced is the best way to get the longest and most efficient service life out of your system.

 DIY Geothermal Repair